Toyota 86: 10th Anniversary Special Edition

-In 2022, for the 2023 model year, a new 10th Anniversary Special Edition ("SE") 86 is available in North America.
-Celebrating ten years since the release of the Scion FR-S in North America, and based on the top-tier Premium trim level, the 86 Special Edition is finished in a unique "Solar Shift" (Orange) exterior paint colour, with unique Matte Black-finished eighteen-inch forged aluminium-alloy wheels, black exterior side mirror caps, a black "Duck-Bill" rear spoiler and rear deck (boot) lid accent bar, and black "C"-pillar stripe decals.
+In 2022, for the 2023 model year, a new 10th Anniversary Special Edition ("SE") 86 is available in North America and Japan.
+Celebrating ten years since the release of the Scion FR-S in North America and Toyota 86 in Japan, and based on the top-tier Premium trim level, the 86 Special Edition is finished in a unique "Solar Shift" (Orange) exterior paint colour, with unique Matte Black-finished eighteen-inch forged aluminium-alloy wheels, black exterior side mirror caps, a "Duck-Bill" rear spoiler, a black rear deck (boot) lid accent bar, and black "C"-pillar stripe decals.
 A Gazoo Racing (GR)-tuned performance exhaust system with black chrome-finished exhaust tips is also included with the Special Edition 86.
-Production will be limited to 860 units.
+In US, Production limited to 860 units.

+The 10th Special Edition was also sold in Japan in same year alongside the BRZ 10th Anniversary Edition.
+Based on the RZ variant, sales were limited to 24 July to 30 September.